Bob Moxon Browne QC

 Described by Chambers UK as “an amazing court room presence” and “a fantastic leader”, Bob is very well known as a commanding advocate in the heaviest commercial, industrial and insurance cases.

-With over 25 years’ experience as a successful silk, Bob has the depth of experience and strong personality needed to deal effectively with difficult cases and – when occasionally necessary – with difficult clients.
+With over 25 years’ experience as a successful silk, Bob has the depth of experience and strong personality needed to deal effectively with difficult cases, often involving intricate facts coupled with novel points of law.

 The list of Bob’s more recent reported cases, many of them decisions from the Court of Appeal, attest to the depth and width of his experience, and to the success which he enjoys as a top-rated Queen’s Counsel.